Peng Qi

 (pinyin: /qí péng/; ipa: /tɕʰǐ pʰə̌ŋ/)

 • How to effectively communicate knowledge.
-This mainly concerns interactive NLP systems such as conversational systems, where I am interested in theory-of-mind reasoning under information asymmetry (e.g., how to ask good questions and how to provide good answers beyond the literal answer), offline-to-online transfer, multi-modal interactions, etc.
+This mainly concerns interactive NLP systems such as conversational systems, where I am interested in theory-of-mind reasoning under information asymmetry (e.g., how to ask good questions and how to provide good answers beyond the literal answer), offline-to-online transfer, multi-modal interactions, etc. On the application side, I co-lead the founding research team that launched Amazon Q at Amazon.

 [CV (slightly outdated)]